SpectricSO/stack-scripts/scripts/link-finder/README.md

 ![Spectric Link Finder - How to use - Comment example](https://user-images.githubusercontent.com/79671525/109595149-f31e1f80-7ae1-11eb-852b-110f2d268fbc.png)

 Click on the icon.
-If it turns into a checkmark, then the code was successfully copied to your clipboard.
+If it turns into a checkmark, then the link was successfully copied to your clipboard.

 ## License